FormidableLabs/smol-range/README.md

-# Tiny Range
+# smol-range

-`tiny-range` contains a `range` utility function that aims to replicate Python's `range` function.
+`smol-range` contains a `range` utility function that aims to replicate Python's `range` function.
 This `range` function has a few interesting properties:

 - Uses iterators (_not_ arrays) for iteration, so no unnecessary memory usage.
 - Uses `Proxy` to add some custom behavior, such as handling the `in` keyword (to test if a number is "in" the range) and adding functionality to look up range values by step (e.g., `range(2, 5)[1] === 3`).